therealhalonen/PhishSticks/notes/rajala/notes.md

 Today we tried to work on our keylogger part of the project. sawulohi did some [testings](https://github.com/therealhalonen/PhishSticks/blob/master/notes/ollikainen/notes.md#keylogging-with-digispark) with Arduino and encountered some problems related to Windows Defender, so we had to find a different approach.
 First thing that came to my mind was to do the keylogger same way that I had done the [ransomware application](https://github.com/therealhalonen/PhishSticks/tree/master/payloads/ransomware/ransom_app), which means converting a python script to an executable and running it through powershell commands.

-I found this already made keylogger from [thepythoncode.com](https://thepythoncode.com/article/write-a-keylogger-python) made by Abdeladim Fadheli, which covered everything thats inside the code.
+I found this already made python keylogger from [thepythoncode.com](https://thepythoncode.com/article/write-a-keylogger-python) made by Abdeladim Fadheli, which covered everything thats inside the code.
 I tested it quickly by running it and it works!
 After 60 seconds it creates a file from given keystrokes.
 [Full code](https://github.com/therealhalonen/PhishSticks/blob/master/payloads/keylogger/keylog.py)

 ![5FS1L9Q](https://github.com/therealhalonen/PhishSticks/assets/112076418/c266dc9f-b49c-4589-a33e-d8ce27c7fab3)